 Côte d’Ivoire, Tano Basin

-In September 2021, Eni announced a major oil discovery in block CI-101 offshore Côte d’Ivoire with preliminarily estimates indicating between 1.5 and 2.0 billion barrels of oil in place and between 1.8 and 2.4 trillion cubic feet (TCF) of associated gas.
+After more than 20 years of industry exploration in the country's deep waters with no commercial discoveries, Eni announced a major play-opening oil discovery in September 2021 over block CI-101, offshore Côte d’Ivoire.
+Preliminarily estimates indicated between 1.5 and 2.0 billion barrels of oil in place and between 1.8 and 2.4 trillion cubic feet (TCF) of associated gas.

 The discovery, drilled on the Baleine prospect, proved the presence of light oil (40° API) in two different stratigraphic levels of Santonian and Cenomanian / Albian age.
 The Baleine-1x well was drilled approximately 60 km off the coast, in about 1,200 m of water depth, and reached a total depth of 3,445 m.